SHAPE

 • 3 surf theory + video analysis sessions

-• Surfboards and wetsuits throughout the week
+• Surfboards for group classes, wetsuits throughout the week

 • Ayurvedic-inspired morning rituals